 In order to receive academic credit, student-externs must fulfill the specific requirements described in the Course Handbook.
 The course handbook is on the right side of this page for your review.
-Please note that one handbook is labeled “Summer 2018” and the other is labeled “Fall 2018.”
-As the course requirements are different, please make sure you are selecting the correct handbook.
 Following is an abbreviated summary of the Field Placement Program requirements.
 Students must:

 - Attend a mandatory orientation meeting.